kazupon/vue-validator/README.md

 - `modified`: if modified field exist even **one** in validate fields, return `true`, else `false`.
 - `dirty`: if dirty field exist even **one** in validate fields, return `true`, else `false`.
 - `pristine`: whether **all** fields is pristine, if so, return `true`, else `false`.
-- `errors`: if invalid even one exist, return all field error message wrapped with object, else `undefined`.
+- `errors`: if invalid even one exist, return all field error message wrapped with array, else `undefined`.

 # Validator syntax